Triple Kirks: Later use and partial demolition

 Very late in its religious life, in 1967, the Triple Kirks were listed as a Category A listed building but all the same the building fell into dilapidation.
 In 1976 the site was purchased by a London firm of developers with a plan to retain the spire but to surround it with a shopping mall, restaurant, offices and apartments.
 The council thought this was a fine proposal but the Aberdeen Civic Society proved persuasive in opposing it.
 By the 1980s the east part was converted to a bar, Simpson's Bar, and later renamed to the Triple Kirks, with the upper storey a dance school.
 The southern part became dangerous and was demolished except for three walls which were shored up.
 Many planning applications followed, including for a seven-storey office block.

 The Secretary of State for Scotland intervened requiring the spire to be kept so a plan emerged for a six-storey office block and underground car park, complete with spire.
 There followed a plan involving a floodlit five-storey-high atrium incorporating the spire, and then for an architectural heritage centre.
 By this time the developers and planners had forgotten what the building had originally been and kept referring to the "North Kirk" as being part of the site.
-As of 2018, following a fall in demand for offices, a student accommodation development was underway.
+As of 2018, following a fall in demand for offices, an accommodation development for 347 students was underway but before the end of the year the council approved a change that removed the requirement for the accommodation to be restricted to students because the change would "act as a catalyst for further regeneration in the city centre”.